Australia is one of the most developed countries in the world. As such, its economy is a competitive one and a leader in the capitalistic world.

 On the other hand, a bit of a recession in China, and the Australian Dollar suffers.

 The problem here is that Chinese economic data is not reliable.
-Moreover, it often comes on Sundays, when the Forex market is closed, causing gaps on the AUDUSD pair at the opening.
+Moreover, it often comes on Wednesdays, when the Forex market is closed, causing gaps on the AUDUSD pair at the opening.

 To sum up, besides the regular, monthly RBA meetings and statements, the AUDUSD pair depends on the factors listed above.
 In fact, because of the forward guiding principle, the pair doesn’t move that much on monetary policy announcements anymore as they tend to be priced in.